zaimramlan/java-katmana-web-app/README.md

     - We can specify our dependencies (hibernate,liquibase,anything else you want that is available through maven repository) and it will download it for you.
     - The development server command is `gradle runApp`.
     - The command is provided by Gretty, a Gradle plugin that replace jettyRun with a newer version of Jetty.
-    - Because the layout is not the default Gradle preferred layout, some stuff may breaks.
 - Hibernate
     - Hibernate is the JPA implimentation.
     - JPA is Java Persistent API.